-Work package 1 (WP-1) is focused on the universal use of IDMP and its related strategies and technologies.
-To date, WP-1 team members have mapped stakeholder needs to existing standardised artefacts that are currently available, identifying the gaps between the needs and artefacts.
-This gap analysis (See Chapter 6)-the first deliverable of WP-1-will help determine the actions to be taken within the multiple work packages.
+Work package 1 (WP 1) is focused on the universal use of IDMP and its related strategies and technologies.
+To date, WP 1 team members have mapped stakeholder needs to existing standardised artefacts that are currently available, identifying the gaps between the needs and artefacts.
+This gap analysis (See Chapter 6)-the first deliverable of WP 1-will help determine the actions to be taken within the multiple work packages.

-It's important to note that this gap analysis document will be updated along with the UNICOM project, as IDMP standards and other standards are implemented and insights uncovered -evolving over time to become even more useful for stakeholders.
+It's important to note that this gap analysis will be monitored along the progression of the UNICOM project, as IDMP standards and other standards are implemented and insights uncovered, evolving over time to become even more useful for stakeholders.
+To this end, we have set up a monitoring process, details of which can be found in the Annex (chapter 14).

-In another deliverable, WP-1 aims to explain the relationship between IDMP and other standards.
+In another deliverable, WP 1 aims to explain the relationship between IDMP and other standards.
 It will provide a European community of expertise forum that addresses the application and maintenance of IDMP and related standards-providing a "one-stop" source for standards-related questions about gaps, interpretations and interrelationships.
-In short, WP-1 intends to create a sustainable community of expertise on IDMP standards via a "university" of educational opportunities-well beyond the lifetime of the UNICOM project.
+In short, WP 1 intends to create a sustainable community of expertise on IDMP standards via a "university" of educational opportunities-well beyond the lifetime of the UNICOM project.